-Like the 808, the analog bass drum is famously huge and warm.
+Also like the 808, the analog bass drum is famously huge and warm.
 Both are capable of deep sub kicks around which you can base entire albums of music.
 But while the 808 bass drum is incredible, it can be hard to fit with a big bassline.
 The sustain is huge and you also just don't really have a punchy envelope to play with.
 On the 909, though, the introduction of pitch modulation means you can get a super punchy kick because you're effectively raising the pitch of that attack envelope, and the difference (the decay) between that initial attack and the lower, fundamental sustain is where the punch lies.
-Plus, while you're raising that attack, you're also decreasing the length of the low sub sustain, thus making room for your huge bassline.

 The snares are wide ranging.
 On the lower end of the "tone" control, they're thicker than the 808's (moving closer to the 90s) and on the other side of that "tone" knob things can get quite trashy quickly depending on your unit.
 If you sweep this knob, along with the pitch envelope, you can get those crazy, energetic 909 rave snare rolls that people lost their shit to in the 90s.